prateekshyap/Spectral-Clustering/README.md

 # Spectral-Clustering
-Implementation of spectral clustering using iterative 2-way partitioning main file - spectral.m
+Implementation of spectral clustering using iterative 2-way partitioning <br>
+main file - spectral.m <br>
-Add dataset, change the number of iterations and threshold.
+Add dataset, change the number of iterations and threshold. <br>
 Inline comments are added.

 # Found any issues?
 Want to do some improvements?